 Vela Przina Beach

 One of Korcula Island’s most popular beaches for tourists and locals is Vela Przina Beach.
 Found in the village of Lumbarda on the southern side of the island (a 15-minute bus ride from Korčula Town), this beach has beautiful sandy shores and is set in a large bay offering fantastic sea views.
 Arrive early to get a good spot, spend the day here, and enjoy the beach cafes, a game of sand volleyball, and the radiant sunshine.

 Bilin Zal Beach

-The other sandy beach on Korcula Island, Bilin Zal is found about 4 km from Korcula Old Town in Lumbarda.
-The water is not as crystal clear here, due to the sandy bottom, but it’s that sand that brings locals and tourists to this beach for a chance to go barefoot on shore and in sea – and little kids love sandy beaches.
+The other sandy beach on Korcula Island, Bilin Zal, is about four kilometers from Korčula Old Town in Lumbarda.
+The water is not as crystal-clear here due to the sandy bottom, but that sand brings locals and tourists to this beach for a chance to go barefoot onshore and in the sea.
+And little kids love sandy beaches.

 Pupnatska Luka Beach

-With chair and kayak rentals, portable toilets, various restaurants in the bay and the close proximity to Korcula Town (15 km away), this beach is incredibly family friendly and one of the more popular beaches on Korcula Island.
+With chair and kayak rentals, portable toilets, various restaurants in the bay, and the close proximity to Korčula Town (15 kilometers away), this beach is incredibly family-friendly and one of the more popular beaches on Korcula Island.